 Grants and bursaries are awarded at the discretion of Trustees to published criteria.
 There are four main areas of benefit.
 In accordance with William Dudley’s wishes, the income secured from investments is applied in the following order of priority:

-From 1st November 2017 all applications for grants from the William Dudley Trust should be made via an application form, available to download here.
+All applications for grants from the William Dudley Trust should be made via an application form, available to download here.
 Details of how to apply for a grant can be found on the 'Grants to Charities' page of this website.

 The William Dudley Trust does not fund general appeals.